MatthiasRock/CNTK-MATLAB-LGCN-Kinect/LandmarkDetector/README.txt

 ### MEX compilation

-For compilation see the details in "EvaluationMex.cpp".
+For compilation use the script "compile_cpp_files.m".
+Maybe you have to change the paths inside this file.

 ### Model Fitting